 4. Orlando Aerial Arts

 With my daughter just starting her second season of ballet and tap, this was one of the exhibits that just pulled her in.
 Imagine the grace of ballet and the strength of gymnastics where the performer’s feet never touch the ground.
+We’ve been using gymnastics equipment at home.
 If you can close your eyes and imagine that, you have Orlando Aerial Arts.
 Olivia stayed and watch two performances without ever moving from her spot on the velvet rope.
 It was a beautiful display elegance, with an unbelievable amount stamina.
 The artist that performed had an array of moves that brought oohs and aahs from the crowd.
 This was a very fun live performance.
 I mean, it kept a 3 year old engaged for 20 plus minutes!

 5. Michaels Crafts

 The Michaels booth was another big hit with not only Olivia, but my wife Maria as well.
 Here they were able to create their own little pictures.
 Michaels provided everything from the construction paper, popsicle sticks, markers, glue, and puff foam shapes.
 It was a nice hands on event for everyone to get the creative juices flowing!
 Olivia actually hit this booth twice during our visit.

 So this is my Top 5 based on what my wife, my daughter, and I did.
 However, there was so much more to do at the Kids & Family Expo.
 For example, the zip-line, tower climb, and Medieval Times live stage show to name a few.
 I was able to tweet out some of the images during my visit.
 Give me a follow @djxb1977 and stay tuned to Central Florida Top 5 for future updates!